tfsingh/spsd/README.md

-# spsc
+# spsd

-spsc is a command line utility for managing state persistent, serverless devboxes.
-With spsc, you can spin up instances with 16 vCPUs, 32 gb of memory, and 500 gb of persistent disk in a region of your choice with a port open to the internet, in seconds.
+spsd is a command line utility for managing state persistent, serverless devboxes.
+With spsd, you can spin up instances with 16 vCPUs, 32 gb of memory, and 500 gb of persistent disk in a region of your choice with a port open to the internet, in seconds.

 Instances are machines (Firecracker VMs) hosted by [fly.io](fly.io), launched from a docker image.
-You can bring your own or use one of the [base images](#images) included in spsc.
+You can bring your own or use one of the [base images](#images) included in spsd.

 ## Installation

-You can install spsc via your terminal with homebrew by running ```brew install spsc``` or from source with ```cargo install spsc```.
+You can install spsd via your terminal with homebrew by running ```brew install spsd``` or from source with ```cargo install spsd```.

 ## Quick start

 1. Navigate to [fly.io](fly.io), create an account (note you may need to configure billing before running machines), and [generate](https://fly.io/user/personal_access_tokens) an access token.

-2. Configure your profile with ```spsc profile <API_KEY> <ALLOCATE_IP>```.
+2. Configure your profile with ```spsd profile <API_KEY> <ALLOCATE_IP>```.

-3. Create an instance by running ```spsc new``` and filling out the relevant fields.
+3. Create an instance by running ```spsd new``` and filling out the relevant fields.

-4. Run the instance you just created serverlessly with ```spsc sl <NAME>```.
+4. Run the instance you just created serverlessly with ```spsd sl <NAME>```.
 Note that any data you'd like to be persisted should be kept on the /data path.

 ## Commands